Updated ACRM Office Visit Policy

 Intrauterine Insemination (IUI) or OB appointments.

-o All patients and visitors are required to be pre-screened for COVID-19
+- All patients and visitors are required to be pre-screened for COVID symptoms

-symptoms and body temperature check upon entering the CCRM clinic.
+and undergo a body temperature check upon entering the ACRM clinic.

-to be tested for COVID-19 prior to receiving any treatment.
-In the event
+- All patients are required to be tested for COVID prior to receiving any

-to require patients to sign the COVID-19 waiver at their new patient visit.
+ACRM will continue to require patients sign the COVID waiver at their

 The health and safety of our patients and staff are our top priority.
 If